Berlin Ballet Retreat with Holistic Ballet

 We may have one or two guest teachers that may be working with you the last session of the day.
 TBC

 The afternoons and evenings are free for you to rest and to explore Berlin's street life and culture.
 If there is interest, I am happy to organise activities or help you to create your own itinerary.
-You may like to know that last performance of the season of the Staatsballet Berlin is on 30th June, with Romeo & Juliet.

 And we will have one meal together one afternoon, that is included in the price.

 As places on this retreat are limited, each participant will receive individual attention so that you are going to leave not with great memories but also with the feeling of having progressed in your technique and with tools for further improvement.

 Please also note that pictures and videos will be taken during the retreat that are going to be published online and on social media.

 Although the retreat is open to advanced beginner to advanced intermediate students, you should have a certain level of understanding.
 The points made below may help you decide.